b00tc4mp/skylab-bootcamp-202001/staff/alex-park/poopinion/poopinion-doc/README.md

 - User interface

 ## 🚽 History of updates 🚽
+2020/04/20:
+- Fixed component structure: All files are now into a more semantic folder system, as well as a deep componetization of all iterable and reusable items
+- Added a more flexible Profile option system, where you can switch between posts and comments
+- Minor styling and performance fixes

 2020/04/17:
 - Added the Emergency Map: you can now find toilets based on a map proximity radius and an specific toilet rating.
 - Upgraded all Alert messages, with option verifications for sensible buttons (e.g. Delete Toilet/Comments)